 OOI Data Explorations: A Collection of Online Data Visualization Activities to Engage Introductory Undergraduate Students

-Charles Sage Lichtenwalner, Rutgers University New Brunswick, New Brunswick, NJ, United States, Janice D McDonnell, Rutgers University New Brunswick, Department of Youth Development, New Brunswick, United States, Catherine Halversen, University of California Berkeley, Lawrence Hall of Science, Berkeley, CA, United States, Dax Christian Soule, CUNY Queens College, School of Earth and Environmental Sciences, Flushing, NY, United States, Anna Pfeiffer-Herbert, Stockton University, Pomona, United States and Kristin I Hunter-thomson, Rutgers University, New Brunswick, NJ, United States
+Charles Sage Lichtenwalner, Rutgers University New Brunswick, New Brunswick, NJ, United States, Janice D McDonnell, Rutgers University New Brunswick, Department of Youth Development, New Brunswick, United States, Catherine Halversen, University of California Berkeley, Lawrence Hall of Science, Berkeley, CA, United States, Dax Christian Soule, CUNY Queens College, School of Earth and Environmental Sciences, Flushing, United States, Anna Pfeiffer-Herbert, Stockton University, Pomona, United States and Kristin I Hunter-thomson, Rutgers University, New Brunswick, NJ, United States

 Abstract: